Dr. Hannah Brown

 Digital Engagement Specialist

-Van Tran is a freelance video editor and communications specialist from Gainesville, FL.
-She previously served as the education network manager for the Appalachian Trail Conservancy and as the community outreach manager for the Florida Trail Association where she combined her passion for the outdoors and community building to amplify conservation efforts and secure equitable opportunities for engaging with trails.
+Van Tran is a communications specialist committed to fostering impactful community engagement and driving meaningful change.
+She previously served as the Education Network Manager for the Appalachian Trail Conservancy and as the Community Outreach Manager for the Florida Trail Association where she combined her love for the outdoors with community engagement to advance conservation efforts and ensure equitable access to trail experiences.
 Van also has a background in organic farming and received a bachelor’s in horticulture and a minor in sustainability studies from the University of Florida.

 As the digital engagement specialist, Van helps amplify The Marjorie’s mission and content through social media, email marketing, and other digital platforms.

-As a staff writer, Natalie produces stories for The Marjorie’s website and newsletter.
+As a contributing writer, CD produces stories for The Marjorie’s website and newsletter.